Brick Resources

 |---|---|---|

-| Material | Natural clay | Fly ash, cement, sand |
+| Primary Material | Natural clay / topsoil | Fly ash, cement, sand, water |

-| Dimensional Accuracy | May vary between batches | Usually more uniform |
+| Dimensional Accuracy | May vary between batches | Uniform and consistent |

-| Weight per brick | 2.5–3.5 kg | 2.0–2.8 kg |
+| Weight per Brick | 2.5–3.5 kg | 2.0–2.8 kg |

-| Compressive strength | 3.5–7.5 N/mm² (IS 1077) | 7.5–10 N/mm² (IS 12894) |
+| Compressive Strength | 3.5–7.5 N/mm² (IS 1077) | 7.5–10 N/mm² (IS 12894) |

-| Water absorption | 12–20% | 6–12% |
+| Water Absorption | 12–20% (max 20% per IS 1077) | 6–12% (max 12% per IS 12894) |

-| Mortar joint thickness | 10–12 mm | 8–10 mm |
+| Mortar Joint Thickness | 10–12 mm | 8–10 mm |

-| IS standard | IS 1077 | IS 12894 |
+| IS Standard | IS 1077 | IS 12894 |

 Note: Fly ash brick sizes vary by manufacturer.
 Confirm dimensions with your supplier before ordering.